semiologic/sem-fixes/readme.txt

 - Trim the junk added in TinyMCE by the buggy Skype plugin for FF
 - WP 2.9 compat
+- Play well with php code in posts

 = 1.9.3 =